MN State Memorial

 Memorial History

 Once the memorial was built, LEMA expanded its service to include granting college scholarships to the immediate family members of fallen officers.
-Nearly $100,000 in scholarships have been awarded.
-LEMA also sponsors an annual memorial service hosted by departments around the state.
-This service is held the first Sunday in May of each year.
-It is at this service that a ribbon bearing the name of each officer lost in the line of duty during the year is installed permanently on the LEMA flag.
-This service also includes the reading of the Honor Roll, the list of names of fallen Minnesota officers.
-As of January 1, 2018, this list includes the names of 280 officers dating back to 1881.
+More than $100,000 in scholarships have been awarded.
+LEMA also sponsors an annual memorial service.
+This service is held on the evening of May 15th just off the memorial site on the State Capitol grounds.
+At this service a ribbon bearing the name of each officer lost in the line of duty during the previous year is installed permanently on the LEMA Honor Guard unit colors (flag).
+As of January 1, 2024, this list includes the names of more than 350 officers dating back to Matthew Hamilton, a Winona Police Officer, end of watch December 3rd, 1874.

 Thin Blue Line